Andrew Jones Ph.D.

 High-Performance Computing

-Implementing scalable numerical algorithms using parallel computing frameworks including OpenMP, Kokkos, and SLURM job orchestration.
+Implementing scalable numerical algorithms using parallel computing frameworks including OpenMP, CUDA, Kokkos, and PBS or SLURM job orchestration.

 Numerical Methods for PDEs

-Research in computational methods for reaction-diffusion equations, atmospheric flow modeling, plasma physics, fluid dynamics, and, heat transfer
+Research in computational methods for reaction-diffusion equations, atmospheric flow modeling, plasma physics, fluid dynamics, heat transfer, and varied physical phenomena.

 Professional Experience